bgoonz/gists-revamp/_CURRENT/cd82c438/Readme.md

 Same as example in: https://github.com/vlandham/spectrogramJS - but in blocks.

-Click 'analyze' to play the sound and create spectrogram.
+Click ‘analyze’ to play the sound and create spectrogram.

 Uses web audio api.